Harry Corbett

-Harry Corbett OBE (28 January 1918 – 17 August 1989) was an English magician, puppeteer, and television presenter.
+Harry Corbett OBE (28 January 1918 – 17 August 1989) was an English magician, puppeteer and television presenter.
 He was best known as the creator of the glove puppet character Sooty in 1952.

 Biography

-Corbett was born in Bradford, West Riding of Yorkshire, to James W. Corbett, a coal miner, and his wife Florence, née Ramsden.
-He had a younger brother, Les, a saxophonist, whom he played duets with, and who would sometimes appear on The Sooty Show.
+Corbett was born on 28 January 1918 in Bradford, West Riding of Yorkshire, to James W. Corbett, a coal miner, and his wife Florence, née Ramsden.
+He had a younger brother, Les, a saxophonist, with whom he played duets, and who would sometimes appear on The Sooty Show.
 Deafness in one ear precluded him from pursuing his musical ambitions to become a concert pianist, although he played the piano in the Guiseley fish and chip restaurant owned by his mother's brother Harry Ramsden.
-His parents had a fish and chip business in Guiseley called Springfield, which remains open and is now known as Midgley's.
+His parents had a fish and chip business in Guiseley called Springfield, which remains open and is now known as Springfield Fisheries.
 He worked as an engineer with Leeds City Council prior to his time in show business.

 He married Marjorie ('Tobes') Hodgson in 1944.
 They lived in the Dorset village of Child Okeford for most of their married life.
-Their son David was born in 1947 followed by Peter, known professionally as Matthew Corbett in 1948.
+Their son David was born in 1947 followed in 1948 by Peter, known professionally as Matthew Corbett.
 The same year, in order to entertain his children while on holiday in Blackpool, he bought the original yellow bear glove puppet, then called Teddy, in a novelty shop on the end of the resort's North Pier for seven shillings and six pence (7s/6d) (which would become 37½p after decimalisation, not allowing for inflation).
-"Even now I can’t tell you exactly what it was about him," he later recalled, "but I just couldn’t leave him."
+"Even now I can't tell you exactly what it was about him," he later recalled, "but I just couldn't leave him."